GHBrown/LATTE-Functions/README.md

 ## LATTE-LAMMPS Functions

 A collection of Python functions useful for working with the LATTE and LAMMPS research codes.

 These functions are intended to:
 - generate LAMMPS pairwise potential files
-- generate tight binding parameterizations in the form of `.skf` files, which LATTE can convert to a usable parameterization with it's built-in converter `DLtab.py`
+- generate tight binding parameterizations in the form of `.skf` files, which LATTE can convert to a usable parameterization with its built-in converter `DLtab.py`

-## Working with the functions
+## Working with the provided functions

 The main object needed to work with these functions is the "parameterization dictionary", which contains information about species, and their tight binding and pairwise interactions.